apache/camel/examples/camel-example-reportincident-ws-security-osgi/README.txt

 - In Eclipse, I have used the following option when starting the junit test case.
 This option tells CXF that it must use log4j : -Dorg.apache.cxf.Logger=org.apache.cxf.common.logging.Log4jLogger

-To run the example on Apache ServiceMix 4.x or Apache Karaf 1.x / 2.x
+To run the example on Apache ServiceMix 4.x or Apache Karaf 2.x

   1) launch the server
   karaf.bat

-  For Karaf 2.0 : edit the file jre.properties to add the following packages to be exported jre-1.6=, \
+  For Karaf: edit the file jre.properties to add the following packages to be exported jre-1.6=, \
  com.sun.org.apache.xerces.internal.dom, \
  com.sun.org.apache.xerces.internal.jaxp, \